crimeconservative

 Northwest Indiana, USAFriday, May 1, 2026

-Manzi’s criminal past dates back to 2003 when he was convicted of racketeering, drug trafficking and money laundering.
-He served three and a half years in federal prison for running a gambling ring from his family’s barbershop.
-After release, he was arrested again in Connecticut for assaulting an innocent man with a golf club during a birthday celebration.
-These incidents show a pattern of violence and criminality that continues into the present indictment.
+Manzi’s criminal history stretches back to 2003, when he was convicted of racketeering, drug trafficking, and money laundering—all while running a betting ring from his family’s barbershop.
+After serving 3.5 years in prison, he was arrested again in Connecticut for bludgeoning an innocent man with a golf club during a birthday party.

 Actions